If you work in professional services, you know it costs a lot to lose a client.

 What this dissatisfied client report does is it allows you to focus your remediation efforts on specific client segments and specific issues they are facing.

-To go deeper, Beaton developed a specific feedback tool – the Dissatisfied Clients Diagnostic Report – to capture your frustrated clients’ views in detail.
-This Report enables firms to rank the key drivers of dissatisfaction by their importance to clients.
+Beaton’s Dissatisfied Clients Diagnostic Report is designed to capture your frustrated clients’ views in detail.
+This Report enables firms to understand:

 “First we need to understand whether your firm has dissatisfied clients – that’s the first question.
 If so, what proportion of the client base and what type of clients are dissatisfied?”
 Bonomy says.